Finding the right word--le mot juste--was a lifelong quest for French novelist Gustave Flaubert:

 I do not choose the right word.
 I get rid of the wrong one.
 Period.

 (A.E.
-Housman, quoted by Robert Penn Warren in "An Interview in New Haven," 1970)
+Housman, quoted by Robert Penn Warren in "An Interview in New Haven."
+Studies in the Novel, 1970)

 [B]ear in mind, when you're choosing words and stringing them together, how they sound.
 This may seem absurd: readers read with their eyes.
 But in fact they hear what they are reading far more than you realize.
 Therefore such matters as rhythm and alliteration are vital to every sentence.